-Is Moderate Drinking the Right Option for You?
+Is Moderate Drinking an Option for You?

 Perhaps you’ve come to realize that your drinking is a problem.
 But you still enjoy it.
 And you don’t think that you’re an alcoholic.
 You want professional help, but don’t want to go to a standard treatment program that pressures you to give up drinking forever and attend AA meetings.
-If that’s the case, our moderation program may be a good alternative for you.
+If that’s the case, our moderation management program may be a good alternative for you.

 We offer two types of treatment options for people who want help for drinking problems.
 One option is abstinence-based treatment for individuals who have decided to stop drinking completely and want to stay stopped over the long term.
 Their decision is often the result of failed attempts at controlled drinking and/or suffering severe alcohol-related consequences.